Cenel Luacháin: Taoiseach

-The Magc Dorchaids (Mac dorcy, Darcy) were the chief family.
+The Mac Dorchaids (Darcy, Mac Dorcy) were the chief family.
 Ua Cuaggain and Ua Tormadain are noted as chiefs in 1159.

 "The MacDarchaids, Dorchys, or Darcys as the name is now Anglicised, derive their descent from Luchain, or Duchain, otherwise Dubhchain, of the race of Fergus M'Roy.
 According to John O'Dugan and the Four Masters, the M'Dorchys were chief the country denominated Cinel Luachain, which was co-extensive with the parish of Oughteragh in the barony of Carrigallen, and county of Leitrim, containing about 16,000 statue acres, watered by the Oughteragh stream.
 By O'Dugan they are thus mentioned: M'Dorchy, whose tribe is not enslaved, Rules over the heroic Cinel Luchain.".

-Rectory of Cinel Luachain
+Rectory of Cinél Luacháin

-The parish of Drumreilly derives its name from Druim Airbhealaigh, (pronounced 'Drum-ar-va-lay') which means "the ridge of the eastern pass".
+The parish of Drumreilly derives its name from Druim Airbhealaigh "the ridge of the eastern pass".
 The parish is centered on the medieval island church in Lough Garadice, whose ruins are extant today.
 All churches of the parish, and one townland, inherited the parish name.

 The parish of Oughteragh contained a church located on a high hill one kilometre north of present-day Ballinamore.
 The church, and nearby holy well, were dedicated to Saint Brigid.
 There was a hospital teach spidel dedicated to Saint John the Baptist, located at the (Ballinamore) ford over the Yellow River.

-Both parishes were joined together to form the "Rectory of Cinel Luachain".
+Both parishes were joined together to form the "Rectory of Cinél Luacháin".
 This is confirmed by the Annates for 1423 (p.
 230) which state "rectoria parrochialium ecclesirum de Drumreilly et Oughteragh alias de Kenel Luchan vulgariter nuncupata".
 The rectory corresponded with the territory of the Conmaicne of Luachain.